delbetu/todo-app/README.md

 # Todo app

-Simple frontend-backend application using backbone and rails 4 with grape.
+Single page application with frontend and backend implementation which allows creation of tasks and lists of tasks, along with destroying and mark them as completed.

 ## Pre-requisites
 * Node >= 8.16.1